Sal2040/CleaningData/codebook.md

 Input data:

-- 'features.txt': List of all features.
+- 'features.txt': List of all feature variables.

 - 'activity_labels.txt': Links the class labels with their activity name.